squishy-scsi/hardware/contrib/checklists/schematic-checklist.md

 - [ ] Schematic symbol matches chosen component package
 - [ ] Thermal pads are connected to correct power rail (may not always be ground)
 - [ ] Debug interfaces are not power gated in sleep mode
+- [ ] Verify pinning of all cables and other board-to-board connectors in the system

 ## Passive components